tursodatabase/turso-docs/reference/data-consistency.md

 Turso is built on top of [libSQL], which is a fork of [SQLite].
 SQLite, as an embedded database, offers a strictly serializable consistency model.
-However, libSQL, as a network-accessible and replicated database provided by [sqld], can not offer such a strong guarantee.
+However, libSQL, as a network-accessible and replicated database provided by [libSQL server], can not offer such a strong guarantee.

 ## Connections

-There are two types of connections involved with libSQL:
+There are two types of connections involved with libSQL server:

-- The HTTP or websocket connection a client makes to a sqld instance.
+- The HTTP or websocket connection a client makes to a server instance.
-- The underlying [SQLite database connection] established within sqld.
+- The underlying [SQLite database connection] established within the server.

 For the purpose of this documentation, a SQLite database connection is referred to as a *process*, which issues an ordered sequence of queries with results.
-Each database operation exposed by sqld (execute a statement, [batch], or [interactive transaction]) is executed within a dedicated process, isolated from all other processes running concurrently.
+Each database operation exposed by libSQL server (execute a statement, [batch], or [interactive transaction]) is executed within a dedicated process, isolated from all other processes running concurrently.

 ## Read and write behavior